 So, Lets Build A Garden Hard Landscaping & Project Management.
 After an audit, a plan, a design and construction plan its now all about the structure of the garden.
 The hard landscaping to be done first.

 So, what you can do yourself and where would some help would be a good idea?
 Think about the your skills, your experience and the time it will take you to complete the tasks you have planned.
 More importantly, think about the skills you don’t have and will need to buy in.

 Lets Build A Garden – Construction.
-So far – audit, inspiration, design and brief creation.
-Now – the construction pack.
-What are you actually going to need to build a garden?
+So far – we’ve looked at an audit, your inspiration, the design and the creation of a brief.
+Now – what about construction?
+What needs to go into the construction pack? and what are you actually going to need to build a garden?

 All the things you will need for a major garden project.
 From topsoil, turf boards and turf.
 But it may be wildflower turf or a new green roof.
-For hard areas you may be looking at composite or treated decking and then there is the fertilizer to make it grow and the tools to make it a bit easier – gloves, secateurs, loppers, trowel, spade, garden fork, fencing and a good rake.
+For hard landscaping areas you may be looking at composite or treated decking.
+And then there is the fertilizer to make your garden grow and the tools to make it a bit easier.
+That list will include gloves, secateurs, loppers, trowel, spade, garden fork, fencing and a good rake.